swipswaps/pdf2png/README.md

 Forked from WifiExtender's <a href="https://github.com/wifiextender/pdf2png">pdf2png</a>, so Thanks to him :)

-This has minor chnages from his version like no tray icon and no over-riding of the system theme.
+This has minor changes from his version like no tray icon and no over-riding of the system theme.

 ## Requirements